Furnished Quarters Builds Personalized Customer Apps on Heroku Using Salesforce Data

 Furnished Quarters’ digital transformation did not stop with customer apps.
 The company continually looked for ways to improve internal processes and help its employees be more efficient.
 For example, internal sales quoting processes were originally centered around a shared Microsoft Word document.
 Whenever an update was made to the document, an email would be sent out telling staff to close the file and reopen it to see the latest changes.
 The company improved upon this with another home-grown tool that enabled users to query availability of housing stock, generate custom sales quotes, and then email them to clients.
 However, all data had to be maintained manually, which made scalability a challenge.

 After Cory’s return, he and the team decided to modernize the company’s sales quoting process using their new tech stack.
 All data was moved into Salesforce, and the team built a new sales quoting app, as well as rebuilt the company website, on Heroku.
 They used Heroku Connect to sync data between their Heroku Postgres database and Salesforce.
 Heroku’s ease of use allowed the team to spin up a Postgres database in seconds that had hundreds of thousands of records ready to build their application on top.
+More recently, the team integrated their new automated blended rate calculation, saving the sales team even more time.
+After a booking is made online, an opportunity is automatically created in Sales Cloud.

 Heroku Connect is almost magical.
 As a developer, you don't have to worry about designing and setting up a database, or migrating data.
 You can just focus on building your app with CRM data that's already in Postgres and ready to use.
 Cory Haber, VP of Technology, Furnished Quarters